shubhxg/100xdevs_cohort/README.md

   - accessing data from the body -> `req.body`
   - need of `express.json()`
   - `res.send, res.json`

+## Week 3
-  - middlewares and their needs
+- MongoDB and Postgress Installation